First time buyer guide

 Can I Open a LISA?

 You can save money into your LISA as a lump sum or by putting in money when you want.
-The government will add a 25% bonus monthly to your savings every year until your 50th birthday.
-After the age of 50, you can save it for a rainy retirement day.
+The government will add a 25% bonus monthly to your savings every year until you turn 50.
+After the age of 50, you can save it for retirement.

 If you’d like to use your LISA to buy a house, you can only do so if it’s your first-ever property and worth up to £450,000.
 The house must be for you to actually live in, not to rent out or use as a holiday retreat.